MatchuPitchu/react-summary/02_React Hooks.md

     ({ isValid, id, label, type, value, onChange, onBlur }, ref) => {
       const inputRef = useRef();

+      // 1. ref in same component
       const focus = () => {
         // available on input DOM obj when you're using ref in same component inputRef.current.focus();
       };

-      // in parent component you can only use things of the ref that are exposed in return of useImperativeHandle Hook;
+      // 2. ref in parent component: you can only use things of the ref that are exposed in return of useImperativeHandle Hook;
       // first arg: ref from outside (from parent component)
       // second arg: anonymous callback fn
       useImperativeHandle(ref, () => {
         // return a translation obj with all data that you would use from outside return {
-          // define externally available name (-> here 'focus') that points to focus fn
+          // define externally available name (-> here 'focus') that points to focus function
           focus: focus,
         };
       });